Health-Informatics-UoN/hutch-trefx/website/docs/getting-started/configuration/agent.md

 |`RemainAttached`|Remain attached to the executor rather than run in the background?|`bool`|`false`|

 ### ConnectionStrings
-- `appsettings.json`: Create an object under the key `ConnectionStrings`
-- Environment variable: Prefix the variable names with `ConnectionStrings__`
-- .NET User Secrets: Prefix the variable names with `ConnectionStrings:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`ConnectionStrings__AgentDb`|The connection string for Hutch's internal database|`string`|`Data Source=HutchAgent.db`|

 ### ControllerApi
-- `appsettings.json`: Create an object under the key `ControllerApi`
-- Environment variable: Prefix the variable names with `ControllerApi__`
-- .NET User Secrets: Prefix the variable names with `ControllerApi:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`ControllerApi__BaseUrl`|**(Required)** The base URL for the TRE controller|`string`||

 ### CratePublishing - Publisher
-- `appsettings.json`: Create an object under the key `CratePublishing` and an object under that object under the key `Publisher`
-- Environment variable: Prefix the variable names with `CratePublishing__Publisher__`
-- .NET User Secrets: Prefix the variable names with `CratePublishing:Publisher:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`Id`|The identifier (typically a URL) for the Publisher in Results Crates|`string`||

 ### CratePublishing - License
-- `appsettings.json`: Create an object under the key `CratePublishing` and an object under that object under the key `License`
-- Environment variable: Prefix the variable names with `CratePublishing__License__`
-- .NET User Secrets: Prefix the variable names with `CratePublishing:License:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`Uri`|The URI to the license e.g. https://spdx.org/licenses/CC-BY-4.0|`string`||

 ### CratePublishing - License - Properties
-- `appsettings.json`: Create an object under the key `CratePublishing`, an object under that object under the key `License` and under that key, create another object under the key `Properties`
-- Environment variable: Prefix the variable names with `CratePublishing__License__Properties__`
-- .NET User Secrets: Prefix the variable names with `CratePublishing:License:Properties:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`Identifier`|The short-form of the license e.g. CC-BY-4.0|`string`||